boucaron/3DMouse/README.md

 ## Assembly
 1) Put on the 3D Printed Base the Joystick and screw 4 M3 by 6mm on it
 2) Put the Encoder on the 3D Printed Joystick/Encoder Plate and screw 2 M3 by 6MM on it
 3) Put the 3D Printed Button on the Encoder
+4) Push the 3D Printed Joystick/Encoder Plate on the Joystick pin
-4) Put the Arduino in the base as shown in the previous image
+5) Put the Arduino in the base as shown in the previous image
-5) Put the wires (TODO: schematic)
+6) Put the wires (TODO: schematic)
-6) Compile and Upload the firmware
+7) Compile and Upload the firmware

 ## Firmware